Location: Panama City, Panama

 Seamester blog, hello.
 Its Grantis

 Yet again, I will reiterate that food on this boat is on par with the delectability of a crispy waffle.
 Nothing better.
 To Mr. and Mrs. Soofer, your son has a career as a professional chef.

-secondly, Panama City is absolutely gorgeous.
+Secondly, Panama City is absolutely gorgeous.
 The view off of Argo is quite astonishing as we are anchored with a wonderful side view of the buildings.
 Great to have breakfast around these goliaths.
-Speaking of breakfast, we had a huge bowl of watermelon and cereal this morning; quite good.
-After our morning meal, we watched a short documentary about the over-fishing going on around the world and how the effects of over-fishing is being felt through all levels of society, that certain fishermen are wiping out massive colonies of fish with no end in sight.
+Speaking of breakfast, we had a huge bowl of watermelon and cereal this morning, quite good.
+After our morning meal, we watched a short documentary about the over-fishing going on around the world and how the effects of over-fishing are being felt through all levels of society, that certain fishermen are wiping out massive colonies of fish with no end in sight.
 End of the Line is the name.

 Tonight ended on a melancholy note, with one of our crewmembers Omar, or Marzopan as many of us have come to know him, choosing to leave the boat.
 We had a highly enjoyable squeeze where we encouraged him in his strengths and relived great times we each enjoyed with him.
 Gonna miss him a lot in the following months, a very awesome dude with an unprecedented ability to roast people.
-He will head back to Denver, Colorado where he lives.
+He will head back to Denver, Colorado, where he lives.

 Soofer, thanks again for the great dinner.

 Love to the McCormick family, and happy birthday to Toms’s mother.